March is MS Awareness Month!

 The Rocky Mountain MS Center is a proud member of the Chronic Care Collaborative (CCC) -- a group of 34 different health organizations in Colorado representing a wide range of chronic diseases.

 The Collaborative meets at least monthly to discuss policies important to member organizations and their constituents.
 The CCC advocates at the Capitol to the State General Assembly every year on Chronic Disease Awareness Day where they educate legislators about the burdens of chronic disease on families, budgets, and people’s lives.
 PICTURED: MS advocate Elissa Berlinger (left) talks to Speaker of the Colorado House of Representatives Crisanta Duran on March 9, 2017.

 Why?
 To learn, to advocate, to connect.
 Chronic Disease Awareness Day at the Capitol is a powerful way to have your voice and concerns heard by our elected officials who impact our health care policy.
 It's also an opportunity to meet and connect with others affected by a chronic disease.

-How You Can Particiapte in Advocacy Year-Round
+How You Can Participate in Advocacy Year-Round

 Here are a few tips for telling your story to legislators, provided by the CCC: